The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 This top-up is not paid for category 1.

-AEEH is awarded for a period the length of which is determined by the Committee for the Rights and Self-dependency of Disabled Persons (CDAPH) according to the following rules:
+The AEEH is awarded for a period the length of which is determined by the Committee for the Rights and Self-dependency of Disabled Persons (CDAPH):

-Under certain circumstances, CDAPH can award the AEEH allowance for an unlimited period of time.
+Under certain conditions, the CDAPH may grant the AEEH for an indefinite period of time.

-The AEEH supplement may also be paid concurrently with the "3rd element" of the compensation benefit, which is designed to help towards home and vehicle conversion costs and transport costs.
+The AEEH supplement may also be paid concurrently with the "3rd element" of the PCH, which is designed to help towards home and vehicle conversion costs and transport costs.

-Effective 1st October 2023, the AAH is calculated on an individual basis.
-The couple's income is not taken into account in the calculation of the AAH.
+Effective as of 1 October 2023, the AAH is calculated on an individual basis.
+A couple's income is not taken into account in the calculation of the AAH.

-Individuals drawing any type of pension receive the difference between the amount of their pension and the maximum amount of the AAH.
+People who receive a pension or an annuity are paid the difference between the amount of their pension or annuity and the maximum amount of the AAH.

-If the insured fulfils the conditions, the AAH may be paid until the age of entitlement for a retirement pension.
+If the insured person meets the eligibility criteria, the AAH may be paid until the age of entitlement for a retirement pension.

 To learn more: monparcourshandicap.gouv.fr

-This means-tested allowance is payable for any child enrolled in school and between the ages of 6 and 18.
+This means-tested allowance is payable for any child enrolled in school and aged 6 to 18.
 The amount payable depends on the age of the child in order to best reflect the family's actual expenses.

-The allowance is payable to families or persons whose income is below a certain level (upper limits vary based on family makeup and number of dependent children).
+The allowance is payable to families or people whose income is below a certain threshold (which varies based on family makeup and number of dependent children).
 It is paid as a lump sum in August of each year.
-If the family's income is below the assessment ceiling, the allowance is paid at the full rate.
-If the family income is slightly above the assessment ceiling and below another limit decided by government order, a supplemental allowance is paid.
+If the family's income is below the assessment threshold, the allowance is paid at the full rate.
+If the family income is slightly above the assessment threshold and below another amount decided by government order, a supplemental allowance is paid.

 The claimant is entitled to 310 days of paid leave, paid on a daily basis and to be taken over a three-year period depending on the child's needs.